 6. How UTVOAD works?
 Through four C's - communication, coordination, cooperation and collaboration.

 7. Once way UTVOAD helps accomplish its purpose is to sponsor the Crisis Cleanup hotline 801-901-8793

 10. This hotline and these websites help connect those in need with reputable vetted relief agencies.

 11. These agencies may be able to assist in cleanup depending on availability of resources.

-12. “UTAH VOLUNTARY ORGANIZATIONS ACTIVE IN DISASTER (UVOAD) works with reputable, vetted member non-profit relief organizations such as
+12. “UTAH VOLUNTARY ORGANIZATIONS ACTIVE IN DISASTER (UTVOAD) works with reputable, vetted member non-profit relief organizations such as

 13. Adventist Community Services